Equipment for sale

-The Johnson County Road and Bridge Department, located at 325 Butte Street in Buffalo, is manned by Scott Pehringer, Road and Bridge Supervisor; eleven full-time operators,two part-time operators and one administrative assistant and one part-time secretary.
+The Johnson County Road and Bridge Department, located at 325 Butt2e Street in Buffalo, is manned by Scott Pehringer, Road and Bridge Supervisor; ten full-time operators, one mechanic, two part-time operators, one administrative assistant and one part-time secretary.
 This is a small force assigned the huge task of maintaining over 550 miles of county roads, about one-fourth of which are being impacted by mineral industry development.

-If you have questions or concerns that can be addressed by the Johnson County Road and Bridge, please call the office at 684-2262 or email them at firstname.lastname@example.org.
-Also, please feel free to let us know about any maintenance issues that may require attention such as blocked culverts, cattleguards in need of repair or missing signs.
+If you have questions or concerns that can be addressed by the Johnson County Road and Bridge, please call the office at (307) 684-2262 or email them to firstname.lastname@example.org.
+Also, please feel free to let us know about any maintenance issues that may require attention such as blocked culverts, cattle guards in need of repair or missing signs.
 We depend on the traveling public to help us track these issues.
 Thank you!

 - Scott Pehringer – Supervisor